-agregate_by_season(cube) Aggregate the cube into seasonal means. calculate_area_time_series(cube, Calculate the area of unmasked cube cells. plot_type,) create_ice_cmap([threshold]) Create colour map with ocean blue below a threshold and white above. get_pole(cube) Figure out the hemisphere and returns it as a string (North or South). get_season(cube) Return a climatological season time string. get_time_string(cube) Return a climatological season string in the format: "year season". get_year(cube) Return the cube year as a string. main(cfg) Load the config file and metadata, then pass them the plot making tools. make_map_extent_plots(cfg, metadata, file- Make an extent map plot showing several times for an name) individual model. make_map_plots(cfg, metadata, filename) Make a simple map plot for an individual model. make_polar_map(cube[, pole, cmap]) Make a polar stereoscopic map plot. make_ts_plots(cfg, metadata, filename) Make a ice extent and ice area time series plot for an individual model.
+agregate_by_season(cube) Aggregate the cube into seasonal means. calculate_area_time_series(cube, plot_type,) Calculate the area of unmasked cube cells. create_ice_cmap([threshold]) Create colour map with ocean blue below a threshold and white above. get_pole(cube) Figure out the hemisphere and returns it as a string (North or South). get_season(cube) Return a climatological season time string. get_time_string(cube) Return a climatological season string in the format: "year season". get_year(cube) Return the cube year as a string. main(cfg) Load the config file and metadata, then pass them the plot making tools. make_map_extent_plots(cfg, metadata, filename) Make an extent map plot showing several times for an individual model. make_map_plots(cfg, metadata, filename) Make a simple map plot for an individual model. make_polar_map(cube[, pole, cmap]) Make a polar stereoscopic map plot. make_ts_plots(cfg, metadata, filename) Make a ice extent and ice area time series plot for an individual model.

-esmvaltool.diag_scripts.ocean.diagnostic_seaice.agregate_by_season(cube) Aggregate the cube into seasonal means.
+Aggregate the cube into seasonal means.